Kozea/Pynuts/doc/Advanced tutorial.rst

     return view.EmployeeView(id).read('read_employee.html', history=history)

-Now go to ``read_employee.html``.
-To use `history`, we loop on it and each element is a `EmployeeDoc` instance.
+Now go to the ``read_employee.html`` template.
+To use ``history``, we loop on it and each element is a `EmployeeDoc` instance.
 So we can use the instance properties like the version of the document.

-In this example we make a table:
+In the following example, we generate a table:

-1. The first column displays the document datetime by using the `datetime` property of `EmployeeDoc`.
+#.
+The first column contains the document datetime by using the `datetime` property of `EmployeeDoc`.
-2. This is the commit message.
+#.
+The second column contains the commit message.
-3. The second create a link to edit the archived template by giving the version to `url_for`.
+#.
+The third column contains a link allowin to edit the archived template
-4. The third create a link to view the html of the template
+#.
+The fourth columns contains a link to view the html of the template
-5. The fourth create a link to the pdf download
+#.
+The fifth column contains a link to the pdf download

 .. sourcecode:: html+jinja